vyrms/Discord_bot1/READMEen.md

  - when bot sees a trigger word, bot will respond according to what bot was taught

+ - .choose choice1;choice2 - bot will choose one for you

  - 今日の運勢 (today's fortune) - tells how your fortune looks (in Japanese), and a lucky item

  - when bot finds a Haiku/Senryu, bot will repeat it and remember it